The most popular NBA logos and brands

 Miami Heat

 In 1988, the Miami Heat, a professional basketball club based in Miami, Florida, was founded, and today, it uses an updated version of the emblem designed in its early days.
 The new emblem retains its original concept, style features, and color palette.
 The Miami Heat wordmark has been rendered in a bold black sans-serif font with a slight rightward slant.
-The image is a dark red basketball with orange flames bursting from its base and flying into a stylized basketball hoop.
+The image shows a dark red basketball with orange flames bursting from its base, flying into a stylized basketball hoop.
 Thanks to modern technology, the image acquired perfect clarity, and the proportions of all elements provided a harmonious visual perception of the emblem.
 The emblem’s symbolic meaning is speed, strength, and precision, which characterize the team’s play.

 Charlotte Hornets